Introduction

 Conclusion

-This tutorial showed you how to set up PostgreSQL on a Ubuntu 20.04 server.
-PostgreSQL is a complex application with many new and advanced features, such as improved space management of standard B-tree indexes, and support for concurrent index rebuilding and covering index creation.
+This tutorial has guided you through the steps to set up PostgreSQL on an Ubuntu server.
+PostgreSQL is a powerful and complex database management system with a rich set of features, including advanced space management for B-tree indexes, concurrent index rebuilding, and covering index creation.